straut12/sj4u-gh/_pages/ref/coding/python.md

 Now use 'source', a built-in shell command to read/execute the contents of the 'activate' file
 ```$ source .venv/bin/activate ```  (a .venv will now be at the beginning of your command prompt line)

 In VS code select the Python interpreter created in the venv from the menu at the bottom right of the window.
-Or go to command palatte, ctrl-shift-P, and then type 'Python: Select Interpreter' and choose your venv.
+Or go to command palette, ctrl-shift-P, and then type 'Python: Select Interpreter' and choose your venv.

 **git Housekeeping Item**
 Add .venv to your .gitignore list so you do not load it to github.
 This can be done automatically when you create the repo by selecting Python template for your git ignore.